Milan Bandić: Mayor of Zagreb

-Continuing his predecessor, Croatian Democratic Union (HDZ) government's, 1990s pattern of deregulation and abandonment of urban planning, Bandić's mayoralty was characterised by unsustainable projects creating unplanned investment-driven sprawl and causing overbuilding.
+Upon becoming mayor of Zagreb in 2000, Bandić continued his predecessor and the Croatian Democratic Union (HDZ) government's pattern of deregulation and abandonment of urban planning that began in the 1990s.
+Bandić's mayoralty was characterised by unsustainable projects creating unplanned investment-driven sprawl and causing overbuilding.
 The inconsistency and non-specificity of the general urban master plans of 2003 and 2007 allowed the private sector to take over the role of urban planning from professionals.
 The master plan was frequently altered to accord with private investors' interests, while citizens and urban planners had minimal participation in the projects.
 As a consequence, it failed to achieve its objections, and urban renewal in Zagreb was characteristic of the so-called era of the bulldozer: a discarded approach involving construction of unsustainable luxury housing on the site of former undesirable neighbourhoods and areas.
 The city continued an ongoing trend of losing vegetation, replacing a significant fraction of its green spaces with pavement and buildings.
-Bandić's administration was highly centralised.
-Bandić was directly involved in all matters that concerned running the city.
+Bandić's administration was highly centralised, as he directly involved himself in all matters that concerned running the city.
 The 1999 city statute created two levels of self-government: 17 arbitrarily drawn city districts which were divided into local committees.
 In practice, district councils were bogged down in bureaucracy and had no effect beyond enacting plans for "small community actions", while forming of local committees only began in 2008.
 During the Great Recession, the city cut the funding for small community actions, effectively stopping self-governmental activity.
 Bandić's mayoralty reduced citizen participation to a formality, using manipulation and confrontation to marginalise citizens who disagreed with their initiatives.
 Bandić often confronted disagreeing citizens and participated in publicity stunts.